BPS operators in $\mathcal{N}=4$ $SO(N)$ super Yang-Mills theory: plethysms, dominoes and words: Periodicities of traces and integer-graded word combinatorics in quarter-BPS counting.

-The counting interpretation of these sequences is as follows: $a_{n,m}$ is the number of aperiodic single traces that can be constructed from $n$ $X$s and $m$ $Y$s, while $A_{n,m}$ is the number of single traces of any periodicity that can be constructed from $n$ $X$s and $m$ $Y$s.
+and $A_{0,0} = a_{0,0} = 0$.
+The counting interpretation of these sequences is as follows: $a_{n,m}$ is the number of aperiodic single traces that can be constructed from $n$ $X$s and $m$ $Y$s, while $A_{n,m}$ is the number of single traces (with any number of periods) that can be constructed from $n$ $X$s and $m$ $Y$s.
 Tables of values for these sequences are given in appendix \ref{section: sequences}.
 Note that they are related by \eqref{A in terms of a} and \eqref{mobius transform on coefficients}.